teknostatik/keyboards/ferris_sweep/ferris_sweep_build_guide_vial.md

 ## Final touches

 Apply 5-6 rubber feet to the bottom of each half of the PCB, and then add keycaps.

+## Alternatives

+I have used [the Mechboards Ferris Sweep](https://mechboards.co.uk/products/ferris-sweep-kit?variant=41437490577613) for a few builds, and it's great.
+All you need with this one is controllers, keycaps and switches.
+It's also got a functional case, and will work with the fancier cases that Mechboards sell.